jnmrles/covfefe/README.md

 In order to fully install all packages & dependencies:
 `npm install` in your run time environment

-You must then need to create a databse with Postgres called 'covfefe':
+You must then need to create a Postgres database with  called 'covfefe':
 `createdb covfefe`

 To View Products and load our databse with test data run: